NbAiLab/notram/guides/norwegian_finetuning_datasets.md

 A balanced dataset with 6000 bokmål/nynorsk sentences.
 Collected by the Norwegian National Library.
 Available from [here](https://github.com/NBAiLab/notram/blob/master/finetuning_datasets/parliament_speeches_1998_2016_nob_nyn.csv).

 ### Cabinet/Support/Opposition
-A balanced dataset with 6000 samples telling is the speaker is cabinet, support or opposition.
+A balanced dataset with 6000 samples telling if the speaker is cabinet, support or opposition.
 Collected by the Norwegian National Library.
 Available from [here](https://github.com/NBAiLab/notram/blob/master/finetuning_datasets/parliament_speeches_1998_2016_role.csv).

 ### FrP/SV
-A balanced dataset with 6000 samples telling is the speaker is FrP or SV.
+A balanced dataset with 6000 samples telling if the speaker is FrP or SV.
 Please note that is is not given that it is actually possible, even for a human, to determine the party of the speaker.
 Collected by the Norwegian National Library.
 Available from [here](https://github.com/NBAiLab/notram/blob/master/finetuning_datasets/parliament_speeches_1998_2016_frp_or_sv.csv).

 ### Sentences